rolfn/Video-Slideshow/example/README.md

-The file `slideshow.mp4` was created with the following call:
+The file `slideshow.mp4` was created inside this directory with the following call:

 ```
-create_slideshow -c -d
+create_slideshow -cd
 ```